-Additionally, from time to time, the Company enters into interest rate caps to manage economic risks associated with our variable rate borrowings that are not designated in hedge relationships.
-These instruments are recorded at fair value on the Consolidated Balance Sheets, with any changes in the value being recorded in "Interest expense, net" in the Consolidated Statements of Operations and Comprehensive Income.
+Additionally, from time to time, the Company enters into interest rate derivatives to manage economic risks associated with our variable rate borrowings that are not designated in hedge relationships.
+These instruments are recorded at fair value on the Consolidated Balance Sheets, with any changes in the value recorded in "Interest expense, net" in the Consolidated Statements of Operations and Comprehensive Income (Loss).

 In June 2020, SHH entered into two interest rate cap agreements with notional amounts of \$1,000.0 million and \$500.0 million, respectively, for a total option premium of \$0.3 million.
 These instruments were initially scheduled to terminate on August 31, 2021 and February 28, 2022, respectively.
-The interest rate caps limited our cash flow exposure related to the LIBOR base rate under a portion of our variable rate borrowings to 1.0%.
-In February 2021, we amended the two interest rate cap agreements referenced above to reduce the strike rate from 1.0% to 0.5%, and extend the termination date of the \$1,000.0 million notional cap to September 30, 2021.
+The interest rate caps limit our cash flow exposure related to the LIBOR base rate under a portion of our variable rate borrowings to 1%.
+In February 2021, we amended the two interest rate cap agreements referenced above to reduce the strike rate from 1% to 0.5%.
 Premiums paid to amend the interest rate caps were immaterial.

 We also entered into two additional interest rate cap agreements in February 2021 with a combined notional amount of \$1,000.0 million, for a total option premium of \$0.4 million.
-These instruments became effective September 30, 2021, and will terminate on December 31, 2022.
+These instruments were effective September 30, 2021, and will terminate on December 31, 2022.
 The amended and new interest rate caps limit our cash flow exposure related to LIBOR under a portion of our variable rate borrowings to 0.5%.

 The Company also entered into foreign currency forward contracts to manage foreign currency exchange rate risk of our intercompany loans in certain of our international subsidiaries.
 The foreign currency forward contracts expire on a monthly basis.
-The fair value of the outstanding foreign currency forward contracts was zero as of March 31, 2022 and December 31, 2021, respectively.
+The fair value of the outstanding foreign currency forward contracts was zero as of June 30, 2022 and December 31, 2021, respectively.